indradecastro/MountainGuide/activities/trad-multipitch.md

 *	🅿️ I'll send you the location of the parking where we'll meet

 ### Examples:<br>
-Albahida, Esperó des Plà, Agulla des Frare, Pepe Ramón, Rectal
+Albahida, Esperó des Plà, Agulla des Frare, Pepe Ramón